-Directory Changes Watcher is a small, lightweight (2 Megabytes while running minimized in the Windows System Tray) and portable software program that monitors directories and moves new or changed files to another directory.
+Directory Changes Watcher is a small, lightweight (2 Megabytes while running minimized in the Windows System Tray) and portable software program for the Windows operating system that monitors directories and can move new or changed files to another directory.

 The tool that is using only 111 Kilobytes unpacked on the local hard drive supports local and network directories.
-The first thing that needs to be done to configure the program is to set the directory that should be monitored and the one that should contain the files that are copied.
+The first thing you need to do to configure the application is to select a folder on your local computer or the network that you want monitored by it.
+You also need to specify a folder that you want the files to be copied to.

 A click on Capture will record the current states of both directories.
-All new and changed files can then be copied by clicking on the Create Mirror or Create Mirror and Recapture buttons in the interface.It should also be noted that all files in the destination directory will be removed prior to copying the new and changed files.
+All new and changed files can then be copied by clicking on the Create Mirror or Create Mirror and Recapture buttons in the interface.It needs to be noted that all files in the destination directory will be removed prior to copying the new and changed files.

 This obviously limits the use of the program quite a bit.
 It could be used to copy the new and changed files of a web project into another directory to upload them to a server later on.